psu13/mutable-hakyll/posts/things-that-wont-make-your-pictures-better.md

 author: psu
 ---

 My year in photography ended like it usually does, at my parents' house where I took pictures of the Christmas festivities and all of the excessive preparation of food.
 This year I sent the gallery to my parents, and then got a curious email from my dad essentially asking me why my camera takes better pictures.
 I did not have an answer.
-As is usual for me though, I _do_ a lot of insight from the _negative_.
+As is usual for me though, I _do_ have a lot of insight from the _negative_.
 So, for the new decade I present up to ten things that will not make your pictures any better.

 #### ISO 12,800